 It's been a long time since I've shared a Greek yogurt recipe for my "Greek Yogurt 52 Ways" project!
 I think I needed a little break, but I'm looking forward to being more consistent with this, again, until I complete the project.

 I came across this recipe last week.
 I had crepes for the first time in high school.
 I took French for my foreign language requirement.
 I can still count to ten and I know how to say hot chocolate amongst other things, but I don't sound nearly as good as I sound in my head.
-Anyway, my teacher made crepes in class towards the end of the year, and I loved 'em.
+Anyway, my teacher made crepes in class towards the end of the year, and I loved them.
 I've made crepes a handful of times in my life and I'm thinking I should make them more often.
-They're delicious and less caloric than pancakes.

 To make about 8-10 crepes, combine all of the following in a blender and blend until smooth: 1/2 c of water at room temperature, 1 c of milk, 4 eggs, 4 tbsp of melted butter, 1 c of flour, 2 tbsp of sugar, and a pinch of salt.
 Melt butter on a nonstick pan, pour a bit of batter into the pan and form your crepe.
 Cook until golden on both sides.